Our Fair City Virtual Conversation: In Between

 About the Speakers:

-Justin Garrett Moore is a transdisciplinary designer and urbanist and serves as the executive director of the Public Design Commission.
+Justin Garrett Moore is a transdisciplinary designer and urbanist and the Program Officer, Humanities in Place at the Andrew W. Mellon Foundation.
+He was previously the executive director of the Public Design Commission.
 He has extensive experience in architecture, urban design, and planning—from large-scale urban policies and projects to grassroots and community-based planning, design, and arts initiatives.
 At the Public Design Commission, his work focuses on prioritizing quality and excellence for the public realm and fostering accessibility, diversity, and inclusion in New York's public buildings, landscapes, and art.
 He is a member of the American Planning Association's AICP Commission, the Urban Design Forum, and the Black urbanist collective BlackSpace.
 Justin is an adjunct faculty member at Columbia University's Graduate School of Architecture, Planning and Preservation and the Yale School of Architecture.
 His social enterprise, Urban Patch, focuses on sustainable development through social and environmental design projects in the United States and Rwanda.
 He holds a Bachelor of Design from the University of Florida and a Master of Architecture and a Master of Science in Architecture and Urban Design from Columbia University.

 Kate Orff, RLA, FASLA, is Founding Principal of SCAPE and Director of the Urban Design program at Columbia GSAPP, where she is also a Professor and Co-Director of the Center for Resilient Cities and Landscapes (CRCL).
 She focuses on retooling the practice of landscape architecture relative to the uncertainty of climate change and creating spaces to foster social life, which she has explored through publications, activism, research, and projects.
 She is known for leading complex, creative, and collaborative work processes that advance broad environmental and social prerogatives, and became the first landscape architect to receive the MacArthur Foundation Fellowship in 2017.